-Male serves as the capital city Maldives and sits on the whole Male islet at the southern parts of Male Atoll.
+Male serves as the capital city the Maldives and sits on the whole Male islet at the southern parts of Male Atoll.
 Despite being small, this island is home to more than 100,000 people which makes Male one of the most densely populated cities.
 As a result, plans are underway to reclaim a part of the sea by building the Hulhumale Island to provide the people with more space to ease concentration in the city.
 The main street in Male is the Boduthakurufaanu Magu that houses various government buildings and banks.

-Jumhooree Maidhaan stands at the centre and is used as the reference point in the point as this giant flagpole can be seen easily even when is far away.
+Jumhooree Maidhaan stands at the center and is used as the reference point in the point as this giant flagpole can be seen easily even when it is far away.
 Tourists can access the city through Male International Airport which has good facilities like ATM machine, a bank, internet café, pharmacy as well as a luggage surface.
 There are several information kiosks where you can get more information upon arrival.